-The elected president of the Southern Christian Leadership Conference, the organization co-founded by his father, Mr. King is also the founder and president of Realizing the Dream, through which he has spearheaded nonviolence training in Bosnia Herzegovina, India, Israel and Palestine, Kenya, Sri Lanka, and the United States.
+As the elected president of the Southern Christian Leadership Conference (SCLC), the organization co-founded by his father, Mr. King reinvigorated SCLC by stabilizing the governance, program and development components.
+As founder and president of Realizing the Dream, Inc., he took his father’s message to a global audience, spearheading nonviolence training in Bosnia Herzegovina, India, Israel & Palestine, Kenya, Sri Lanka and the United States.

-Mr. King has served as an election monitor and observer in South Africa, Nigeria, and Kenya, and has conducted nearly 40 Poverty Study Tours, an undertaking which has sparked public debate and law enforcement advocacy on the issue of poverty.
+King has also served as an election monitor and observer in South Africa, Nigeria and Kenya.
+In addition, King has conducted nearly 40 Poverty Study Tours in a groundbreaking initiative, which has sparked public debate and law enforcement advocacy on the issue of poverty.